How to Use the Different Spanish Past Tenses

 Read more on this tense here:

-The imperfect tense in Spanish is used to talk about past habitual actions, describe the past, give times and dates and more!
-This post will take you through how to form…
+The imperfect tense in Spanish is used to talk about past habitual actions, describe the past, give times and dates and more.
+Read this post to learn how to form the…

 3. Past Progressive (Imperfecto progresivo)